ZAR

 Delicious Local Dishes to Enjoy in Zambia

 Zambia is one of the largest countries in Africa and one of the continent’s prime vacation and safari destinations.
-Endowed with extraordinary landscapes, abundant and diverse wildlife, and substantial water bodies, Zambia has everything you need for an authentic African safari experience.
+Endowed with extraordinary landscapes, abundant and diverse wildlife, and substantial water bodies, Zambia has everything you need for an authentic safari experience.

 Trying various delicious local dishes in Zambian cuisine will greatly enrich your vacation or safari.
 Zambia is known for its wholesome, imaginative, and hearty dishes that don’t just feed the body but gladden the heart!